yene/beacon-server/README.md

 # Beacon Server
 Checks if the given iBeacon is in range.
 Calls webhooks (eg IFTTT) when a beacon enters or leaves the area.
+Tested with Raspberry Pi 3 and OS X. [Download](https://github.com/yene/beacon-server/releases/latest)

 ![screenshot](screenshot.png)

-Tested only Raspberry PI 3 and OS X. [Download Release](https://github.com/yene/beacon-server/releases/latest)

 ## macOS
 On macOS the interval in which beacons are reported is weird, I have seen up to 25 seconds.
 You can change it by adding `-interval 25`.

 ## TODO
-- [X] example with homekit
-- [X] move port into flag
-- [ ] dont start server with no bluetooth possible (check state PoweredOff)
-- [ ] add a fix for wellcore manufacturer data
-- [ ] add test for the wellcore beacon to gatt
+- [ ] add test for the wellcore beacon to [Gatt](https://github.com/yene/gatt)
-- [ ] research for what the byte was
+- [ ] research for what the byte was (read their SDK)
-- [ ] add advertising interval to settings
 - [ ] add stylish polymer buttons and cleanup ui
-- [ ] format beacons uuid in interface
+- [ ] format beacons UUID in interface
 - [ ] form validate
 - [ ] fix data races

 ## Wellcore iBeacon
 Had an [issue with paypal/gatt](https://github.com/paypal/gatt/issues/74) not handling the scan response of the iBeaon.